jufa/spread2page/README.md

 ## input
 input file naming: P00001.[png|jpg] incrementing by one per file padded to 5 digits
 ```
-dx,dx pixel offset from top right of image to top right corner of page
+dx,dx = pixel offset from top right of image to top right corner of page
-page_width of a single page from dx to gutter (valley) between the 2 pages
+page_width = of a single page from dx to gutter (valley) between the 2 pages
-page_height from top to bottom of page
+page_height = from top to bottom of page
-image_count - number of images(each of which show 2 pages)
+image_count = number of images(each of which shows 2 pages)

 INPUT_IMAGE_FILETYPE = [png|jpg]
 ```